zer0and1/django-reactjs-boilerplate/README.md

 pip install -r requirements.txt npm install
 ./manage.py migrate
-./manage.py create_fixtures
 ./manage.py runserver
 ```

 # Follow my train of thought

 If you want to learn how I came up with this repository, you can follow my
 train of thought by going into all those branches.

+The `README.md` will tell you what you need to do in order to get to a state
+that is (hopefully) equal to that branch.
+If anything doesn't work, just compare
+your files to the ones in the branch.
+If your really can't figure it out, just
+checkout that branch and run it locally and play with it for a while, then move
+on to the next branch.

 Start with
 [Step 1: Create your Django project](https://github.com/mbrochh/django-reactjs-boilerplate/tree/step1_create_project)